 The United States economy is slowly recovering from the prolonged impact of theCOVID-19 crisis.
 But local governments are now considering the long-term changes that need to occur in the Florida housing market.

 The Tampa Bay Times reports that a Hillsborough County commissioner has proposed a renters’ bill of rights.
 This would enact legal protections for tenants to help ensure their legal rights are respected.
 It would also help to reduce some of the confusion about tenant’s rights in order to prevent the egregious conduct some landlords resorted to during the pandemic.

 Out of desperation, some Florida landlords resorted to illegal means – such as cutting off utilities – to try to get tenants out of their properties when lawful evictions were temporarily halted.
 A tenant’s bill of rights could help deter such conduct in the future.

 There are many lessons to be learned from the coronavirus.
 It could take years for the necessary changes to occur in state and local housing rules.
 In the meantime, it is important for tenants to protect their own legal rights as renters.

 Learn How Oviedo and Casselberry Eviction and Foreclosure Lawyers Can Help

-The experienced Casselberry and Oviedo eviction attorneys at Quattrochi and Torres are here to answer all your questions.
+The experienced Casselberry and Oviedo eviction attorneys at Quattrochi, Torres, and Taormina are here to answer all your questions.
 We can help defend you in eviction proceedings, or negotiate a repayment plan with your landlord, or find other options for a more affordable housing situation.
 Call 407.452.4918 or contact us online today to schedule your free consultation.